-Under the Act on the Electronic Processing of Client Data in Healthcare and Social Welfare (the Client Data Act), public providers of healthcare and social welfare services are obliged to enter client and patient data in the national archiving services.
+The purpose of the Act on the Processing of Client Data in Healthcare and Social Welfare (the Client Data Act, 703/2023) is to harmonise the processing of client data in health care and social welfare and when organising and implementing health care and social welfare services.

 In terms of private and public providers of social services, the obligation to join will become effective within the transition periods.
 Further information about the entry into force of the Act and the transition periods: